The Sharing Group Discussion on Prophetic Infallibility

 Brother Marquis Dawkins: I believe it could be a mix of both.
 And that these things were Mentioned in the Qur’an Gave them both relevance and restoration.

-Brother Nick Orzech: I have heard it postulated that just as the great awliya’ are granted with non-legislating prophethood, so too were the saints of other faiths and it is from these men that many of the teachings stem.
+Brother Nick Orzech: I have heard it postulated that just as the great awliya’ are granted with non-legislating prophethood, so too were the saints of other faiths, and it is from these men that many of the teachings stem.
 But that gets into the very nature of prophecy and Revelation in the first place.

 Brother Nikolas Dingus: Salam, from the Shi’ah perspective, I know some of our a’immah have quoted ceaselessly from the life of Jesus (a.s.), and, indeed, some of the sayings our a'immah are thought to be pulled nearly directly from the New Testament.
-Imam asw-Swadiq (q.s.), it is said, for example, has quoted the preaching of Christ (a.s.), as found exactly in the Gospel according to Mathew.
+Imam asw-Swadiq (q.s.), it is said, for example, has quoted the preaching of Christ (a.s.), as found exactly in the Gospel according to Matthew.

 Brother Nick Orzech: Yes, and supposedly, ‘Ali (k.w.) had memorised the entire Torah, or so I have heard.
 Fascinating.
 I love the a’immah of the Ahl al-Bayt.
 O, this also gets into the controversy of the crucifixion, which I personally believe in.

 Brother Nikolas Dingus: I would agree that I consider myself heterodox as well.
-Much as you came from a Jewish background, I came from a background well-enmeshed with Christian mysticism so many of my ideas in mystic activity translated quite well with the ideas of Sufis and many Shi’ah thinkers.
+Much as you came from a Jewish background, I came from a background well-enmeshed with Christian mysticism, so many of my ideas in mystic activity translated quite well with the ideas of Sufis and many Shi’ah thinkers.
 Indeed, some Sufis wrote about the significance of the symbolism of the Cross, even if it is not a symbol of Jesus’ (a.s.) crucifixion.

 Brother Nick Orzech: Funnily enough, I was raised Catholic, my first love was just with Judaism.
 I have found myself quite at home in Sufism as well, despite also adhering to many Shi’ah beliefs.
 I would love some references to the Sufi literature on the cross if you can find any.